adamtoth-qmul/information-retrieval/README.md

 * **Pickle**: used to move data
 * **Pandas**: used to read csv file and transform it to a data frame
 * **PyTerrier**: used to **index data, apply the retrieval models, tune the parameters (field weights) for the BM25F model and run experiments**.

+## **Conclusion(s)**
+* BM25 is still the model to beat!
+* BM25F showed potential for the more difficult queries where even BM25 had low performance - the preamble is still an important section of regulation and the highly valuable content it contains continues to prove evasive for search engines to capture in relevance rankings.

+## **Further research**
+* Field length normalisation - Preambles had varying lengths that could affect the results.
+Further research into field length normalisation
+* Improved use of queries for retrieval - It would be beneficial for multi-word queries to rank documents that contain 'word 1' AND 'word 2' higher
+* N-grams - using n-grams could better capture the proximity of terms in the text and queries to improve relevant document retrieval for domain-specific topics that are made up of general terms